-The Shared Investor RRF Class (A) incepted on 14 May 2020 (date indicated by dashed line above), but the Class continued to charge the fee of the Investor Share Class, reduced by 0.3% per annum, from inception to 8 Sep 2022.
-Information for the Fund for the period before the inception of the Shared Investor RRF Class (A) relates to the Investor Share Class
+The Shared Investor RRF Class (A) incepted on 14 May 2020 (date indicated by dashed line above) but the Class continued to charge the fee that the Investor Share Class would have charged reduced by 0.3% per annum,2 from inception to 8 Sep 2022.
+Information for the Fund for the period before the inception of the Shared Investor RRF Class (A) relates to the Investor Share Class.